 The New England Parkinson’s Ride took shape in the summer of 2008, and linked up with Team Fox at The Michael J Fox Foundation.
 Although we had only 35 riders that first year, we managed to raise over $27,000 for The Foundation.
 We started with a 30, 50, and 100 mile loop, with 10 rest stops manned by volunteers along the way, and added a 10 mile route in 2009, to accommodate younger families and less experienced cyclists.
+A brand new 62 mile route will be rolled out in 2022 for those looking for the metric century experience.
 All routes begin and end at The Ballpark in Old Orchard Beach, Maine, and travel through the countryside and shoreline of beautiful southern Maine.

 Watch a special shout out from Akbar Gbaja-Biamila, of NFL & American Ninja Warrior fame.

-We are humbled and thrilled to share that the 2020 New England Parkinson’s Ride “Cycling In Sync” raised an astounding $1,151,996!
-That brings our cumulative donations for The Michael J. Fox Foundation to just under $7 million since the inception of the Ride.
+We are humbled and thrilled to share that the 2021 New England Parkinson’s Ride raised an astounding $1,635,478!
+That brings our cumulative donations for The Michael J. Fox Foundation to over $8.5 million since the inception of the Ride.